hirosasada/zemi/README.md

 ## Dues and word limits 2020
 - **[Essay due date for all students] <font color="RED">5pm on Monday 14 December 2020</font>**
-- **[Word limits]
+- **[Word limits]**
---**Project Study I:**
+--**Project Study I**
 --- 2,500-3,000 words in English or 3,750-4,500 characters in Japanese inclusive of all notes but excluding the bibliography.
-- **Project Study II:<font color="RED">5pm on Monday 14 December 2020</font>**
+- **Project Study II**
--- 3,500-4,000 words in English or 4,750-5,500 characters in Japanese inclusive of all notes but excluding the bibliography.
+--- 3,500-4,000 words in English or 4,750-5,500 characters in Japanese inclusive of all notes but excluding the bibliography.
-- **Project Study III:<font color="RED">5pm on Monday 14 December 2020</font>**
+- **Project Study III**
--- 8,500-10,000 words in English or 12,750-15,000 characters in Japanese inclusive of all notes AND the bibliography.
+--- 8,500-10,000 words in English or 12,750-15,000 characters in Japanese inclusive of all notes AND the bibliography.

 ## Student Papers
 ### PS II